DuraMAT/pvpro/README.md

 ## Irradiance-to-power conversion

 When the forecasted ground weather data is available, PV-Pro can also perform precise irradiance-to-power conversion based on the estimated SDM parameters that reflect the **actual health status** of the PV system.
 A jupyter notebook is presented in [Degradation_analysis.ipynb](examples/Power_prediction.ipynb).
-Here, we focus on a daily power prediction with example results on two days with different weather (clear and cloudy) presented below.
+Here, we focus on a daily power prediction with example results on two days ([NIST dataset](https://pvdata.nist.gov/)) with different weather (clear and cloudy) presented below.

 <img src="https://github.com/DuraMAT/pvpro/blob/master/doc_img/power_prediction_results.png" width="700"/>